 Cornbread Hemp partnered with Kaycha Labs, a multi-state lab company with a location here in Kentucky.

-We annotated our most recent COA from Kaycha Labs from May 2020 of the whole plant formula of our 1500 mg USDA certified organic CBD oil to show.
+We annotated our most recent COA from Kaycha Labs from May 2020 of the Whole Flower formula of our 1500 mg USDA certified organic CBD oil to show.
 This way, you can learn how to read our COA, and the COA of our competitors as you comparison shop based on safety and professionalism.
 When we see a problem in our tests, we track it down.

 Learning to Read a Certificate of Analysis